 No Chill Chocolate Chip Cookies

-• 1/2 cup or 1 stick unsalted butter, cut into 1 Tbsp-sized pieces (113g)
+• 1/2 cup (1 stick) unsalted butter, cut into 1 Tbsp-sized pieces 113g

-• 1 1/3 cups all-purpose flour (160g)
+• 1 1/3 cups all-purpose flour 160g

-• 1 tsp cornstarch (3g)
+• 1 tsp cornstarch 3g

-• 1/2 tsp baking soda (3g)
+• 1/2 tsp baking soda 3g

-• 1/4 tsp fine salt (1g)
+• 1/2 tsp fine salt 3g

-• 2/3 cup packed light brown sugar (133g)
+• 2/3 cup packed light brown sugar 133g

-• 1/4 cup granulated sugar (50g)
+• 1/4 cup granulated sugar 50g

-• 1 large egg, room temperature (56g)
+• 1 large egg, room temperature 56g

-• 1 tsp vanilla extract (4ml)
+• 1 tsp vanilla extract or vanilla bean paste 4ml

-• 1 cup milk or dark chocolate chips (175g)
+• 1 cup milk or dark chocolate chips 175g

 Instructions

-1. Start by melting 1/2 cup of unsalted butter in a microwave-safe bowl.
+• Start by melting 1/2 cup of unsalted butter in a microwave-safe bowl.
 Heat it in 15-second intervals until it's melted, then set aside.
 I like to let my butter sit for about 10 minutes once it's melted to let it cool down a bit.
 This makes the dough easier to scoop and helps the cookies spread less while they bake.

-3. Whisk together 1 1/3 cups flour, 1 tsp cornstarch, 1/2 tsp baking soda, and 1/4 tsp salt in a large bowl.
+• Whisk together 1 1/3 cups flour, 1 tsp cornstarch, 1/2 tsp baking soda, and 1/2 tsp salt in a large bowl.
 Set aside.

-5. Whisk in 1 large egg and 1 tsp vanilla extract.
+• Whisk in 1 large egg and 1 tsp vanilla extract.
 Stir until the egg is fully incorporated.

-6. Pour the dry ingredients into the butter/sugar mixture and stir together with a wooden spoon or spatula.
+• Pour the dry ingredients into the butter/sugar mixture and stir together with a wooden spoon or spatula.
 Mix until no visible streaks of flour remain.
 The dough will be soft/sticky, but that's how it's supposed to be!
+Mix in 1 cup of chocolate chips or chunks of your choice.

-8. Use a spoon or cookie scoop to shape 1 1/2 Tbsp cookie dough balls and place them 2-3 inches apart on the prepared baking sheets.
+• Use a spoon or cookie scoop to shape 1 1/2 Tbsp cookie dough balls and place them 2-3 inches apart on the prepared baking sheets.
 They need a lot of space because they spread quite a bit while they bake!

-9. Bake both trays of cookies together for 11-13 minutes, and rotate the pans halfway through to help them bake evenly.
-The cookies are ready when the edges just start to brown but the centers still look slightly under-baked.
+• Bake both trays of cookies together for 11-13 minutes, and rotate the pans halfway through to help them bake evenly.
+The cookies are ready when the edges just start to brown, but the centers still look slightly under-baked.
 The cookies will continue to bake on the sheet and firm up once removed from the oven, so it's always best to err on the side of under-baked!

-10. Place the cookie sheet on a wire rack and let the cookies cool fully on the pan.
+• Place the cookie sheet on a wire rack and let the cookies cool fully on the pan.
 I like to press a few extra chocolate chips on top of each cookie while they're still warm and add a garnish of flaky sea salt.

-11. Enjoy warm with a glass of milk, or store fully cooled cookies in an airtight container at room temperature for up to 3 days.
+• Enjoy warm with a glass of milk, or store fully cooled cookies in an airtight container at room temperature for up to 3 days.

 Notes

-Tips for Making the Best No Chill Chocolate Chip Cookies
+Tips for Making the Best No-Chill Chocolate Chip Cookies

 • Be sure to properly measure your flour (fluff and level with a knife or use a scale).